on-off-states/jam-netlifycms--marymcdonnell/site/content/gallery/children.md

 keywords = ""
 stylesheet = ""
 +++
-some article copy for this image
+some body copy for displayed image (from the content of gallery-item.md)